testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-ios-applications.md

 Click **Run Now**.

-Here’s a video that shows you a sample test run done for the test case we created
+Here’s a video that shows you a sample test run done for the test case we created.

 <iframe src="https://docs.testsigma.com/videos/tutorials/getting-started-ios/dry-test-step-result-details-al-powered-test-automation-platform-testsigma.mp4" width="600" height="400"></iframe>